porterjamesj/website/content/hiking/lt23/day9/index.md

       src2="images/clover.jpg"
 >}}

 The climb is tough, but not ridiculous.
 Beautiful though.
 The density of moss in the alpine forest never ceases to amaze me.
-Eventually I reach Cooper Lodge, which is the finish of the climb—a short but *very* steep spur trail leads to the peak and the terminus of the Killington ski resort gondola.
+Eventually I reach Cooper Lodge, which is the finish of the climb—a short but *very* steep spur trail leads from here to the peak and the terminus of the Killington ski resort gondola.

 {{< two_images
       src1="images/cooper_lodge.jpg"